 The Extended Components Definition has been clearly and unambiguously defined, and it is necessary.
-Therefore the verdict PASS is assigned to ASE_ECD.1.
+Therefore the verdict PASS is assigned to ASE\ECD.1.

 The Security Requirements is defined clearly and unambiguously, and it is internally consistent and the SFRs meet the security objectives of the TOE.
-Therefore the verdict PASS is assigned to ASE_REQ.2.
+Therefore the verdict PASS is assigned to ASE\REQ.2.

 The TOE Summary Specification addresses all SFRs, and it is consistent with other narrative descriptions of the TOE.
-Therefore the verdict PASS is assigned to ASE_TSS.1.
+Therefore the verdict PASS is assigned to ASE TSS.1.

-Also, the evaluator confirmed that the ST of the composite TOE does not contradict the ST of the IC chip according to the CCRA supporting document Composite Product Evaluation [17].
+Also, the evaluator confirmed that the ST of the composite TOE does not contradict the ST of the IC chip in accordance with the CCRA supporting document Composite Product Evaluation [15].

-Thus, the ST is sound and internally consistent, and suitable to be use as the basis for the TOE evaluation.
+Thus, the ST is sound and internally consistent, and suitable to be used as the basis for the TOE evaluation.